Pfizer, Allergan To Combine

 The announcement comes less than a month after the companies confirmed they were in merger talks.
 If successful, the deal will be the largest-ever “inversion,” a transaction in which a U.S. company purchases a smaller overseas firm and shifts its headquarters abroad to ease its tax burden.

-Pfizer CEO Ian Read, who will remain chairman and CEO of the combined firm, has been hunting for a partnership that could lower the company’s taxes, which he has said puts it at a disadvantage against foreign rivals.
+Pfizer CEO Ian Read, who will remain head of the combined firm, has been hunting for a partnership that could lower the company’s taxes, which he has said put it at a disadvantage against foreign rivals.
 Last year, Pfizer made a bid for the British drugmaker AstraZeneca but was rebuffed.

 In September 2014, the U.S. Treasury Department changed its rules on inversions, requiring the foreign company to account for at least 40% of the combined entity, up from 20% previously.
-Last week, the government again furthered toughened its requirements for inversions, but Read is confident that the deal with Allergan will pass muster.

-To bolster Allergan’s share of the combined firm, the deal is being made tax-free for Allergan shareholders.
-Allergan shares will undergo an 11.3-for-1 split just before the merger closes, earning them 11.3 shares of the combined company for each Allergan share they own.
-Pfizer shareholders will receive just one share of the combined company and will be responsible for a taxable gain on their U.S. federal income taxes.
+Earlier this month, the government further toughened its requirements.

+Since being announced, the deal has faced withering criticism from politicians on both sides of the aisle and prompted calls for Congress to take immediate action to close the loopholes that allow inversions of this size to occur.

-Pfizer’s tax rate will shrink to 17 to 18% by the first full year after the deal closes, compared with the 25% rate it currently pays.
-Pfizer and Allergan also think they can squeeze more than $2 billion in costs out of the business within three years after the deal closes.
-With little overlap between the companies’ research activities, less than a third of the savings will come from R&D.
+Pfizer’s tax rate will shrink to 17 to 18% by the first full year after the deal closes, compared with the 25% it currently pays.
+Pfizer and Allergan also think they can squeeze more than $2 billion in costs out of the business within three years.
+With little overlap between the companies’ research activities, less than a third of the savings will come from R&D, they say.

-Present-day Allergan is an amalgamation of several different firms that have been combined since 2012.
-Last year, Actavis bought Allergan, which was under threat of a hostile takeover by Valeant Pharmaceuticals, for $66 billion and adopted the Allergan name.
-Prior to that deal, Actavis had grown through mergers with Watson Pharmaceuticals, Warner Chilcott, and, most recently, Forest Laboratories, where Allergan chief Brent Saunders was CEO.

-Pfizer has its own history of evolution through acquisition.
-In the past 15 years, the company has done three other mega-mergers, buying Warner-Lambert in 2000, Pharmacia in 2003, and Wyeth in 2009.
-Each deal has brought sweeping job cuts, plus criticisms that integrating two large firms can derail productivity.

-Saunders, who will become president and chief operating officer of the combined firm, pointed out the lack of business overlap between the two companies and the opportunity Pfizer’s global infrastructure offers for marketing his firm’s product line.
-Today, more than 85% of Allergan’s sales are in North America.

-“Our ability to leverage over 70 markets that we don’t have a presence in today and probably another 30 where we just have distributors today and not a presence is a huge opportunity for growth,” Saunders said.
+The deal will create the world’s largest drug firm, with combined annual sales totaling roughly $64 billion and about 110,000 employees.
+It would be Pfizer’s fourth mega merger since 2000.
+The prior three deals each brought sweeping job cuts—more than 107,000 jobs in total—and criticisms that integrating two large firms can derail productivity.

+Bernard Munos, founder of the InnoThink Center for Research in Biomedical Innovation, points out that despite its acquisitions, Pfizer hasn’t improved on its average of one new drug approval per year.
+Similarly, the revenue surge derived from each merger flattened soon thereafter.
+“This idea that they’re merging in order to deliver a greater future?
+None of that has come true—three times in a row,” Munos says.

 The combination also puts Pfizer in a better position to act on a long-considered plan to break into separate companies—one focused on innovative products and the other on older branded drugs and generics.
 Pfizer started contemplating such a split in 2011, and its purchase of specialty drug firm Hospira earlier this year brought it closer to that goal.
-Buying Allergan adds heft to Pfizer’s branded drugs side but will also delay a decision on the separation until 2018.
+Buying Allergan adds more branded drugs but will also delay a decision on the separation until 2018.

 Join the conversation